-Healthcare in Israel is of an exceptionally high standard on par with the best of many developed countries, including the USA and much of Western Europe.
+Healthcare in Israel is of an exceptionally high standard and is on par with many developed countries, including the USA and much of Western Europe.
 Most doctors and nurses in Israel are highly trained and can speak English, making it easy for expats to communicate their needs.

-Israel has an extensive public healthcare system, which is compulsory for all Israeli residents regardless of income or pre-existing conditions.
-There are nevertheless numerous private healthcare options in Israel for those wanting to pay extra for additional services or personalised, high-end care.
-The high quality and affordability of healthcare in Israel has made the country an increasingly popular medical tourism destination.
+Israel has an extensive public healthcare system that is available for all Israeli residents, regardless of income or pre-existing conditions.
+There are nevertheless numerous private healthcare options for those wanting to pay extra for additional services or personalised, high-end care.
+The excellent quality and affordability of healthcare in Israel have made the country an increasingly popular medical tourism destination.

 Public healthcare in Israel

-Since the mid-1990s, Israeli residents have been legally required to join one of four health maintenance organisations, which provide coverage for the Israeli public healthcare system.
-The universal healthcare coverage in Israel is esteemed the world over, as it benefits from the country's state of the art medical technology and research facilities.
+Since the mid-1990s, Israeli residents have been legally required to join one of four non-profit health organisations which provide coverage for the Israeli public healthcare system.
+The universal healthcare coverage in Israel is renowned all over the world, as it benefits from the country's state-of-the-art medical technology and research facilities.

-Expat eligibility for public healthcare in Israel depends on whether or not they have residency and are earning a salary in Israel.
-Those earning money in Israel are required to pay a health insurance tax, which is the primary source of funding for the public healthcare system in Israel.
+Expat eligibility for public healthcare in Israel depends on whether they have residency and are earning a salary.
+Those making money in Israel are required to pay a health insurance tax, which is the country's primary source of funding for the public healthcare system.

-The public healthcare system in Israel includes all basic and essential healthcare services, but additional services and treatments can be accessed through 'supplementary insurance'.
-An example of this is operations insurance, which provides coverage for specific surgeries.
-This plan is usually sold on a five-year term, with guaranteed renewal and very affordable premiums.
+The public healthcare system in Israel includes all basic and essential healthcare services, but additional services and treatments, such as coverage for specific surgeries, can be accessed through supplementary insurance.

 Private healthcare in Israel

-Expats looking to purchase private health insurance in Israel are advised to look at a variety of options before settling.
-There are numerous companies that offer private health insurance and specialised coverage plans exist for individuals, families and groups.
+Expats looking to purchase private health insurance in Israel are advised to look at a variety of options before making a decision.
+There are numerous companies that offer private health insurance, and specialised coverage plans exist for individuals, families and groups.

-Some employers in Israel provide additional private healthcare coverage on a group basis for the expat employee and their family, but this is uncommon.
+Some employers in Israel provide additional private healthcare coverage on a group basis for the expat employee and their families, but this is becoming less common.

 Medical tourism in Israel

-Expats interested in travelling to Israel for a medical procedure can hire a medical tourism broker, who organises everything from travel and the logistics of the procedure, to accommodation and a sightseeing itinerary.
-These medical brokers are usually paid by the hospital and do not cost the patient anything.
+Expats interested in travelling to Israel for a medical procedure can hire a medical tourism broker, who organises everything from travel and the logistics of the procedure to accommodation and a sightseeing itinerary.
+These medical brokers are usually paid by the hospital and don't charge the patient anything.